White Rose Maths: An In-Depth Teacher Review

 The White Rose Curriculum is ingeniously structured to cater to a wide spectrum of learners, ranging from Early Years (ages 3-5), Years 1-11, Post 16, and Mixed Age.
 This comprehensive approach is divided into three distinct terms: Autumn, Spring, and Summer, each reflecting a progression in complexity and depth.

 Focusing on the Early Years students, the curriculum's design is both intricate and thoughtful.
 Each term is further divided into three to six sub-terms, comprising up to 15 sessions each.
-These sessions are not merely a sequence of lessons but a carefully crafted journey that begins with a scheme and is supported by worksheets for each session.
+These sessions are not merely a sequence of lessons but a carefully crafted process that begins with a scheme and is supported by worksheets for each session.
 The availability of both free and premium resources ensures accessibility while maintaining quality.

 Key Insights and Important Facts: